Godsmith/trainfinity3/README.md

 # Trainfinity

 ## Features
-- Stations built next to producers like mines, cities and forests will get filled with resources
+- Stations built next to producers will be filled over time depending on the resource:
+	- Mines produce coal or iron
+	- Forests produce wood
+	- Cities produce mail
-- Stations built next to the factory accepts coal, stations built next to cities accept mail
+- Stations built next to consumers will accept resources:
+	- Factories accept wood and steel
+	- Steelworks accept coal and iron and produce steel
+	- Cities accept mail
 - Prices increase with the number of objects built
 - Trains can turn around when stopped at platforms but not elsewhere
 - Trains avoid oncoming trains by choosing sidetracks when available